-- (a) Revenue from sale of products comprises of revenue from contracts with customers of ₹ 14,116.31 Crore (March 31,2021: ₹ 9540.49 Crore) and net loss on mark-to-market of ₹ 509.29 Crore (Net gain on March 31, 2021: ₹ 147.43 Crore) on account of gains/losses relating to sales that were provisionally priced as at March 31, 2021 with the final price settled in the current year, gains/losses relating to sales fully priced during the year, and marked to market gains/losses relating to sales that were provisionally priced during the year, and marked to market gains/losses relating to sales that were provisionally priced as at March 31, 2022. - (b) Includes ₹ 127.21 Crore (March 31, 2021: ₹ 78.13 Crore) for which contract liabilities existed at the beginning of the year. - 2.
-The Company has long term agreement with Chhattisgarh State Power Trading Company Limited (CSPTrdCL) to supply power at variable cost.
+(Net loss on March 31, 2022: ₹ 509.29 Crore) on account of gains/losses relating to sale of products that were provisionally priced as at March 31, 2022 with the final price settled in the current year, gains/losses relating to sales fully priced during the year, and marked to market gains/losses relating to sales that were provisionally priced as at March 31, 2023.

+- (b) Includes ₹ 166.21 Crore (March 31, 2022: ₹ 127.21 Crore) for which contract liabilities existed at the beginning of the year. - 2.
+The Company has long term agreement with Chhattisgarh State Power Trading Company Limited (CSPTrdCL) to supply power atvariable cost.
 The Company had recognised revenue on the basis of yearly provisional tariff.
 CSERC vide order dated December 20, 2021 has determined the tarrif price mechanism for FY 2018-19 and FY 2019-20.
-Based on the aforesaid order issued by CSERC, the Company has reduced revenue to the extent of ₹ 20.51 Crore.
-Management expects that the tariff pricing mechanism set out in the aforesaid order will be followed for subsequent periods for which the Company's tariff petition is pending before the CSERC.
-Accordingly, the Company has recognised incremental revenue of ₹ 6.48 Crore and ₹ 7.53 Crore for FY 2020-21 and FY 2021-22 respectively on account of difference between provisional tariff and recomputed tariff based on tariff pricing mechanism set out in above order. - 3.
-Performance obligation pending on the year end in respect of sale of products to customers are immaterial and hence not disclosed separately. - 4.
-For details on disaggregation of revenue, refer note 41E.
+Based on the aforesaid order issued by CSERC, the Company has reversed revenue to the extent of ₹ 20.51 Crore.
+Management expects that the tariff pricing mechanism set out in the aforesaid order will be followed for subsequent Years for which the Company's tariff petition is pending before the CSERC.
+Accordingly, the Company has recognised incremental revenue of ₹ 6.48 Crore and ₹ 7.53 Crore for FY 2020-21 and FY 2021-22 respectively, reversed revenue of ₹ 1.25 Crore in accordance with the tariff pricing mechanism set out in the said order. - 3.
+Performance obligation pending on the year end in respect of sale of products to customers are immaterial and hence not disclosed separately - 4.
+For details on disaggregation of revenue, refer note 41E. - 5.
+Majority of the Company's sales are against advance or are against letters of credit/ cash against documents/ guarantees of banks of national standing.
+Where sales are made on credit, the amount of consideration does not contain any significant financing component as payment terms are within the normal credit period.
+As per the terms of the contract with its customers, either all performance obligations are to be completed within one year from the date of such contracts or the Company has a right to receive consideration from its customers for all completed performance obligations.
+Accordingly, the Company has availed the practical expedient available under paragraph 121 of Ind AS 115 and dispensed with the additional disclosures with respect to performance obligations that remained unsatisfied (or partially unsatisfied) at the balance sheet date.
+Further, since the terms of the contracts directly identify the transaction price for each of the completed performance obligations, in all material respects, there are no elements of transaction price which have not been included in the revenue recognised in the financial statements.
+Further, there is no material difference between the contract price and the revenue from contract with customers.